api-platform/docs/laravel/index.md

 When using the `IsApiResourceTrait`, it's also possible to return advanced configuration by definining an `apiResource()` static method.

-Both classes are strictly equivalent:
+These two classes are strictly equivalent:

 ```php
 // Attributes